dua-malik/dua-malik/README.md

 # 👩🏻‍💻 About Me:
-👋Hello!<br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about creating smart cities using data science, public transportation, product analytics, and helping bridge the gap between underrepresented communities in tech!
+👋Hello!<br><br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about creating smart cities using data science, public transportation, product analytics, and helping bridge the gap between underrepresented communities in tech!
 Currently, I am learning Algorithms and Data Structures, Machine Learning, and Probabilty & Statistics. <br><br>📧 Shoot me an email or connect with me on LinkedIn! :)

 ## 🌐 Socials: